Ignaz Semmelweis: Family and early life

-Ignaz began studying law at the University of Vienna in the autumn of 1837, but by the following year, for reasons that are no longer known, he had switched to medicine.
+Ignaz began studying law at the University of Vienna in the autumn of 1837, but switched to medicine.
 He was awarded his doctor of medicine degree in 1844.
-Later, after failing to obtain an appointment in a clinic for internal medicine, Semmelweis decided to specialize in obstetrics.
+After failing to obtain an appointment in a clinic for internal medicine, Semmelweis specialized in obstetrics.
 His teachers included Carl von Rokitansky, Joseph Škoda, and Ferdinand von Hebra.

-Work on cause of childbed fever mortality
+Work on cause of child bed fever mortality

 Position at Vienna General Hospital

 Semmelweis was appointed assistant to Professor Johann Klein in the First Obstetrical Clinic of the Vienna General Hospital on 1 July 1846.
-A comparable position today in a United States hospital would be "chief resident."
-His duties were to examine patients each morning in preparation for the professor's rounds, supervise difficult deliveries, teach students of obstetrics, and be "clerk" of records.

-Maternity institutions were set up all over Europe to address problems of infanticide of illegitimate children.
-They were set up as gratis institutions and offered to care for the infants, which made them attractive to underprivileged women, including prostitutes.
-In return for the free services, the women would be subjects for the training of doctors and midwives.

-Two maternity clinics were at the Viennese hospital.
+There were two maternity clinics at the Viennese hospital.
 The First Clinic had an average maternal mortality rate of about 10% due to puerperal fever.
-The Second Clinic's rate was considerably lower, averaging less than 4%.
-This fact was known outside the hospital.
-The two clinics admitted on alternate days, but women begged to be admitted to the Second Clinic, due to the bad reputation of the First Clinic.
+The Second Clinic's rate averaged less than 4%.
+Women begged to be admitted to the Second Clinic, due to the reputation of the First Clinic.
 Semmelweis described desperate women begging on their knees not to be admitted to the First Clinic.

-Some women even preferred to give birth in the streets, pretending to have given sudden birth en route to the hospital (a practice known as street births), which meant they would still qualify for the child care benefits without having been admitted to the clinic.
-Semmelweis was puzzled that puerperal fever was rare among women giving street births.
-"To me, it appeared logical that patients who experienced street births would become ill at least as frequently as those who delivered in the clinic. [...]
-What protected those who delivered outside the clinic from these destructive unknown endemic influences?"
+Women began purposefully giving birth in the streets, pretending to have given birth en route to the hospital so they could avoid being admitted to the clinic where the risk of infection, birth complications and death were substantially higher.

+Semmelweis was puzzled that puerperal fever was rare among women giving street births, prompting his curiosity as to what protected those who delivered outside the clinic.